Rodeo & Judging

 Hometown: Summerville, SC

-Coach Reed has also directed several basketball camps over the past six summers in Florida, South Carolina, West Virginia and Kaiserslautern, Germany.
-He has helped develop players that have gone on to play at the NCAA Division I, II and professional level.
+In addition to his responsibilities with the FPC basketball camps, Coach Reed has directed several camps in Florida, South Carolina, West Virginia and Kaiserslautern, Germany.
+He has also helped develop players that have gone on to play at the NCAA Division I, II and professional level.

 Coach Reed holds a Bachelor's degree in Sports Management and a Master's degree in International Business, both from Salem International University, (WV).